What happens to my recycling?

 Where does my recycling go?

-The material from your yellow-lidded recycling bin is collected by our contractor SKM Recycling and delivered directly to their facilities.
-SKM process recycling materials from councils across Victoria.
+The material from your yellow-lidded recycling bin is collected by a contractor and delivered to our recycling processor.

 Millions of tonnes of valuable materials are recovered.
 These are then purchased by manufacturers who turn them into new products.